jorisroovers/gitlint/docs/index.md

   Git lint tool, checks your git commit messages for styling issues

 Options:
-  --target DIRECTORY       Path of the target git repository. [default:
-                           current working directory]
-  -C, --config PATH        Config file location [default: .gitlint] -c TEXT                  Config flags in format <rule>.<option>=<value>
+  --target DIRECTORY       Path of the target git repository. [default: current working directory] -C, --config PATH        Config file location [default: .gitlint] -c TEXT                  Config flags in format <rule>.<option>=<value> (e.g.: -c T1.line-length=80).
+Flag can be
-                           (e.g.: -c T1.line-length=80).
-Flag can be used multiple times to set multiple config values.
+                           used multiple times to set multiple config values.
-  --commits TEXT           The range of commits to lint. [default: HEAD] -e, --extra-path PATH    Path to a directory or python module with extra
+  --commits TEXT           The range of commits to lint. [default: HEAD] -e, --extra-path PATH    Path to a directory or python module with extra user-defined rules --ignore TEXT            Ignore rules (comma-separated by id or name).
-                           user-defined rules
-  --ignore TEXT            Ignore rules (comma-separated by id or name).
+  --contrib TEXT           Contrib rules to enable (comma-separated by id or name).
-  --msg-filename FILENAME  Path to a file containing a commit-msg -v, --verbose            Verbosity, more v's for more verbose output (e.g.:
+  --msg-filename FILENAME  Path to a file containing a commit-msg.
-                           -v, -vv, -vvv). [default: -vvv] -s, --silent             Silent mode (no output).
+  -v, --verbose            Verbosity, more v's for more verbose output (e.g.: -v, -vv, -vvv). [default: -vvv] -s, --silent             Silent mode (no output).
 Takes precedence over -v, -vv, -vvv.
   -d, --debug              Enable debugging output.
   --version                Show the version and exit.
   --help                   Show this message and exit.